-In February 2016, the FASB issued ASU 2016-02, Leases ("ASC 842"), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
+In February 2016, the FASB issued ASU 2016-02, -Leases ("ASC 842"), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
 ASC 842 supersedes the previous leases standard, ASC 840 Leases.
-In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, an update which provides another transition method in addition to the existing modified retrospective transition method by allowing entities to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-The standard is effective for interim and annual periods beginning after December 15, 2018 and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, and early adoption is permitted.
+The standard is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
 The Company is currently evaluating the impact of adopting ASU 2016-02 on its consolidated financial statements and related disclosures.